wiktorlazarski/head-segmentation/README.md

 ## 🔍 Preview

-Feel free to checkout our Streamlit application at at https://head-segmentation-d4mc3a3f3q-lm.a.run.app/
+Feel free to checkout our Streamlit application at https://head-segmentation-d4mc3a3f3q-lm.a.run.app/

 ## 💎 Installation with `pip`